-- a.
-Only one Qualified Adult may be sufficient in a well-monitored, visually accessible program space on the grounds of the diocese or organization, provided that another Qualified Adult can maintain frequent visual contact (such as by frequent random checks of classrooms). - b.
-Only one Qualified Adult may be sufficient on a virtual platform, provided that at least one other Qualified Adult has the information necessary to make frequent and random checks of the ministry event or that such event is recorded and the recording kept in a location where it can be viewed by the Supervisor and Head of Organization. - c.
-Any such exception to the Two Adults Rule must be described in writing and approved by the Head of Organization and the Supervisor.
+- b.
+Only one Qualified Adult may be sufficient in a well-monitored, visually accessible program space on the grounds of the diocese or organization, provided that another Qualified Adult can maintain frequent visual contact (such as by frequent random checks of classrooms).
+Such exception must be described in writing and approved by the Head of Organization and the Supervisor. - c.
+Only one Qualified Adult may be sufficient on a virtual platform, provided that at least one other Qualified Adult has the information necessary to make frequent and random checks of the ministry event or that such event is recorded and the recording kept in a location where it can be viewed by the Supervisor and Head of Organization.
+Such exception must be described in writing and approved by the Head of Organization and the Supervisor.